-Sweden also has a personal allowance for Income - so an amount that is exempt from taxable income.
-For 2023, this amount is 22,208 SEK of your total aggregated income.
+Sweden also has a personal allowance for Income - so an amount that is exempt from taxable income - this is between 15,400 SEK to 40,500 SEK.

 With the basics out the way, let’s take a look in depth at the different types of transactions and the tax you’ll pay.

 Want to know when you won’t pay any tax at all on your crypto?
 There are a few key transactions you need to know about.

 Buying crypto with SEK is tax free!
 But you’ll need to keep accurate records of how much it cost you to acquire your crypto for your capital gains calculations later on!